Legal Technician Practice Area Courses

 Do I have to pay all of the tuition up front for the academic calendar year?

-How do I enroll in UW's family law courses for Winter Quarter 2014?
+How do I enroll in the family law courses?

-Can I begin taking the family law courses in Spring Quarter 2014?
+Can I begin taking the family law courses out of sequence?

 What if I don't want to licensed in family law?
 Will other practice areas be announced soon?